logmatic/logmatic-docker/README.md

 You can add extra attributes to all the pushed entries by chaining the option "--attr" or "-a".

-## Match / Skip by name or image
+## Match / Skip by name, image or label

-If you don't want all your containers to send log entries to Logmatic.io you can user the options `--matchByImage`, `--matchByName`, `--skipByImage` or `--skipByName`.
+If you don't want all your containers to send log entries to Logmatic.io you can user the options `--matchByLabel`, `--matchByImage`, `--matchByName`, `--skipByImage` or `--skipByName`.

 However, use one inclusion/exclusion policy as these options cannot live together.

+## Disable docker container stats

+You can disable container stats for each container using `--no-stats` or `--no-detailed-stats` if you want to keep only the a summary of the usage.
+You can also set the interval with `-i INTERVAL` (set to 30 seconds by default).

 ## Disable docker events

-You can disable container events for each container using `--no-dockerEvents`.
+You can disable container events for each container using `--no-events`

-## Disable docker logs

-You can disable container logs using `--no-logs`.

-## Disable docker container stats

-You can disable container stats for each container using `--no-stats`.
-You can also set the interval with `-i statsInterval` (set to
-30 seconds by default).

 ## Namespace the docker attributes